Grady Stiles – the Lobster Boy

 // December 26th, 2012 // Sideshow Anomalies

 Grady could not walk and thus was confined to a wheelchair.
-He used his arms for movement and hence, was incredibly strong.
-Grady was also an alcoholic and abused his family – wife and children.
-His wife Mary told stories of Grady putting a butcher knife to her neck and threatening to kill her and the entire family.
-She also claimed he beat and sexually abused her.
+He used his arms for movement and hence, was known to be incredibly strong.
+Grady was also a chronic alcoholic and reported to have abused his family (both wife and children) on many occasions.
+His wife Mary once recounted a story of Grady holding a butcher knife to her neck and threatening to kill her and the entire family.
+She also claimed he regularly beat and sexually abused her.

 In 1978, Stiles shot and killed his oldest daughter’s fiancé on the eve of their wedding.
 He was tried and convicted of the murder but since no state institution was capable of handling a prisoner with his condition, he was given 15 years probation instead.

-After skirting a murder sentence, Grady became even more abusive to his family.
-After several years of abuse, his wife decided to act.
-In 1992, his second wife, Maria, and her son-in-law Harry Newman, hired a 19-year-old sideshow performer (who was also a neighbor in Gibsonton) named Chris Wyant to kill Stiles for $1500.
+After narrowly avoiding a murder sentence, Grady became even more abusive to his family.
+After several years of viscous abuse, his wife decided to act.
+In 1992, Maria, and her son-in-law Harry Newman, hired a 19-year-old sideshow performer (who was also a neighbor in Gibsonton) named Chris Wyant to kill Stiles for $1500.
 Late at night, Wyant rapped on the trailer window as a warning to Grady’s wife and kids so they could leave before the murder took place.
-Stiles was shot three times in the head on November 29, 1992 while watching TV in his mobile home.
+Stiles was shot three times in the head by Wyant on November 29, 1992 while watching TV in his mobile home.
 He was 55 years old.
-All three were brought to trial and convicted with Mary receiving 12 years in prison and Wyant receiving a 27 years.
+Maria, Newman, and Wyant were brought to trial and convicted with Mary receiving 12 years in prison and Wyant receiving a 27 years.
 Newman, who actually hired the hitman, received a life sentence.

 Grady is buried is Showman Rest Cemetery in Tampa, Florida.